jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 ### Bias Selection - Naive approach: Exposed vs Unexposed

-What if we look at the difference between the set of exposed users (i.e. users that had been exposed to an ad) and unexposed users (i.e. users that never saw an ad) ?
+What if we look at the difference between the set of exposed users (i.e. users that saw an ad) and unexposed users (i.e. users that never saw an ad) ?
 This is a very simple experiment and we can use past data to check differences.
 In the table below we present the data for the trip tickets app.

 | Key Event Data - Purchases    | Unexposed     | Exposed   |